USA Customs Clearance Logo White

 copy-link-to-clipboard Copy URL to Clipboard

-From weight machines to treadmills, you want a complete set-up of fitness equipment for your commercial gym or other business.
-One way to get the exercise center you need is to import fitness equipment.
-When you import fitness equipment, you can get the gym equipment you need at a fraction of the price as buying domestically.
+From weight machines to treadmills, commercial gyms and retailers benefit from having a wide range of fitness equipment from which to choose.
+When you import this equipment, you can get what you need at a fraction of the price of buying domestically.

-Regardless of whether you’re a wholesaler or gym owner, knowing how to import fitness equipment can help you get your business in shape.
-Learn about how to find a supplier, how to pay for imports and more.
+Whether you’re a wholesaler or gym owner, knowing how to import fitness equipment can help you get your business in shape.
+Learn how to find a supplier, choose a bond, and more.

 China is the world’s largest exporter of goods, and this includes gym equipment.
-In fact, China’s fitness industry is booming and exports are growing at an exponential pace.
-China exported more than $9.7 billion in sports and fitness equipment to the global market in 2017, representing nearly 40 percent of the world’s market share.
+In fact, China’s fitness industry is booming and exports are growing at an exponential rate.
+China exported more than $19 billion worth of sports and fitness equipment to the global market in 2022, representing nearly 50% of the world’s market share.

-On the same token, the sale of fitness equipment in the United States is big business.
-Sporting goods wholesaling, including fitness equipment, is expected to reach a revenue of $34 billion in 2019.
+By the same token, the sale of fitness equipment in the United States is big business.
+Importers in the U.S. brought $10.3 billion dollars worth of fitness equipment into the country in 2022.
 This means that imported fitness exercise equipment is part of a booming industry.

 The first step in importing goods from China is finding a supplier.
 Many wholesalers and gym owners turn to websites like Alibaba.com and Globalsources.com to find products to import.